Codecademy/docs/content/emojicode/concepts/lists/lists.md

 ## Syntax

-In Emojicode, the list is created by using 🍿 and 🍆.
+In Emojicode, a list is created by using 🍿 and 🍆.

 For instance, the example below is a list literal with integer values `18`, `67`, `420`.